balteva/culicoides_ml/README.md

 - Lighter values indicate weak correlation;
 - Grey's indicate no correlation;
 - Red-bordered squares highlight the most correlated values
-- Black bordered squares are at least 90% correlated as the highest value.</p>
+- Black bordered squares are at least 90% correlated as the highest value.
+---
 *Note: Cross-Correlation Maps (CCM) show association strength, but not direction!*
 ---